 Some adjusters may argue that by not wearing a seatbelt, you breached the duty of care and thus put yourself and everyone else in danger.
 At the same time, they will argue that you probably suffered one-too-many injuries because you were not protected by your seatbelt.

 And this conversation can go for ages until one of the parties decides to give up.
-Luckily, with the help of experienced and seasoned Kansas City Personal Injury Attorneys at Mayer & Rosenberg, P.C. you could fight the seatbelt defense and end up getting the compensation you need, which will cover your:
+Luckily, with the help of experienced and seasoned Virginia personal injury attorneys at Randall Page, P.C. you could fight the seatbelt defense and end up getting the compensation you need, which will cover your:

 - Medical bills